Other Massage & Holistic Articles You May Like

-Structural integration, also known as Rolfing, is a form of bodywork that focuses on the connective tissue, or fascia, that protects the muscles.
+Structural integration is a form of bodywork that focuses on the connective tissue, or fascia, that protects the muscles.

-Through a series of gentle techniques, Rolfing lengthens and repositions the fascia, which, in turn, helps release, realign and balance the whole body.
-Clients experience dramatic improvements in posture, flexibility and energy levels.
+Named after its founder, Dr. Ida P. Rolf, Rolfing® is a specific form of Structural Integration bodywork.
+Through a series of gentle techniques, Rolfing® lengthens and repositions the fascia, which, in turn, helps release, realign and balance the whole body.
+Clients may experience dramatic improvements in posture, flexibility and energy levels.

 - Sessions 1-3: Focus on breath work, arms, lower legs, head, shoulders and hips